-Having a proper indoor climate can raise productivity more than 15%
+Having a proper indoor climate can raise productivity by more than 15%

-For more than decade, ‘Evidence Based Design’ (EBD) has been part of our DNA in regards to building healthcare facilities.
-When it comes to indoor climate we know that lighting, air quality and acoustics are crucial parameters in healing architecture together with biophilic designs for the eye, the ear and the mind.
+For more than a decade, ‘Evidence-Based Design (EBD) has been part of our DNA regarding building healthcare facilities.
+When it comes to the indoor climate we know that lighting, air quality, and acoustics are crucial parameters in healing architecture.
+Together with biophilic designs for the eye, the ear, and the mind.

-Office workers in a building with low emitting products and good air quality scored 61% higher in cognitive function test.
+Office workers in a building with low-emitting products and good air quality scored 61% higher in the cognitive function test.

 Infections and length of stay

-According to the WHO, HCAIs cause 16 million extra days of hospital stay in Europe and 37,000 attributable deaths, and contribute to an additional 110,000, every year.
-In a world where the risk of ‘super bugs’ is increasing there is therefore a constant focus on overuse of antibiotics and on hygiene demands.
-Overuse of antibiotics is a topic on itself and can lead to great healthcare crisis in general.
+According to the WHO, HCAIs cause 16 million extra days of hospital stay in Europe and 37,000 attributable deaths and contribute to an additional 110,000, every year.
+In a world where the risk of ‘super bugs’ is increasing, there is therefore a constant focus on the overuse of antibiotics and hygiene demands.
+Overuse of antibiotics is a topic in itself and can lead to a great healthcare crisis in general.

 Indoor climate contributions

-In a business case by Sadler et al. less noise was considered to contribute to less adverse drug effects and reduced nursing turnover at the same time as noise reduction by installing acoustic ceilings and wall panels contributed to less sleep deprivation, quicker recovery and decreased stress (high-performance acoustic ceilings were used in all patient care areas).
-Finally, in this case the premium for EBD was estimated at 7.2% of total building cost AND the payback time for EBD at this hospital was estimated at only 3 years!
+In a business case by Sadler et al. less noise was considered to contribute to fewer adverse drug effects and reduced nursing turnover at the same time as noise reduction by installing acoustic ceilings and wall panels contributed to less sleep deprivation, quicker recovery, and decreased stress (high-performance acoustic ceilings were used in all patient care areas).
+Finally, in this case, the premium for EBD was estimated at 7.2% of the total building cost AND the payback time for EBD at this hospital was estimated at only 3 years!

 Room acoustics are crucial

-When it comes to sound and acoustics we know that patients, no matter if they have just gone through a serious heart surgery or suffering from a pneumonia need to recover quickly to avoid infections – and a successful recovery is based on sleep.
-Sleep, unfortunately, is a luxury in healthcare facilities of today that have become small cities who work around the clock.
+When it comes to sound and acoustics we know that patients, no matter if they have just gone through serious heart surgery or suffering from pneumonia need to recover quickly to avoid infections – and successful recovery is based on sleep.
+Sleep, unfortunately, is a luxury in healthcare facilities of today that have become small cities that work around the clock.
 It is estimated that the average restorative period for a patient in the ICU is as short as 6.2 minutes!

 Since the 60ies, actual sound pressure levels have increased in level – both during daytime and nighttime – and it is not unusual to have

-A noisy healthcare facility where the room acoustics don’t support the activities will never be efficient – and the result will be more patient infections, more medication and a healthcare staff that cannot perform.
+A noisy healthcare facility where the room acoustics don’t support the activities will never be efficient – and the result will be more patient infections, more medication, and healthcare staff that cannot perform.
 Let us look at how the staff is affected by sound and acoustics.

 …sometimes I’m not sure if they don’t hear what I’m saying or if they don’t understand what I’m saying!